TENK-DAO/smartdeploy/README.md

 contract_b::new(&env)
 ```

-And we can address the address directly
+And we can access the address directly

 ```rs
 contract_a::address(&env)